 HIP-WI

-Available on: 70 crops in counties within the Gulf of Mexico and the Atlantic + Hawaii
+Available on: Over 70 crops in counties within the vicinity of the Gulf of America and the Atlantic, as well as Hawaii

 Hurricane Insurance Protection – Wind Index Endorsement is a risk-management option for those exposed to hurricane-force winds.
-For those in hurricane areas, HIP-WI is a “win-win tool”, according to Jordan Denning, a ProAg senior district sales manager.
+For those in hurricane areas, HIP-WI is a “win-win tool”, according to Joe Sharp, ProAg’s Regional Vice President for the Eastern Region.

 Producers in hurricane-prone locations can go to USDA’s Risk Management Agency public database to see how their county has been triggered by hurricanes in the past.
-Leveraging this data, producers can make informed, cost-effective decisions for this MPCI endorsement that comes with the 65% premium subsidy.
+Leveraging this data, producers can make informed, cost-effective decisions for this MPCI endorsement that comes with a premium subsidy.

-However, Denning says one major HIP-WI misconception is worth noting.
+However, Sharp says one major HIP-WI misconception is worth noting.

 STAX